Let me first tell you how I came to be at a health retreat, for the first time in my life, leaving a four and five year old for seven. whole. nights.

 6pm - meditation class or sitting by the restaurant fireplace watching the flames

 7pm - dinner

-I didn't miss tv, I didn't miss internet and I didn't miss my phone.
-I read two books that week and was asleep by 8.30 every night (still woke at crazy times but hey, you can't fix AF overnight!)
+I didn't miss TV, I didn't miss internet and I didn't miss my phone.
+I read two books that week and was asleep by 8.30pm every night.
+I still woke at crazy times but hey, you can't fix AF overnight!

-And if you would like to work on the relationship you have with yourself while manifesting getting to a place like Gwinganna, please have a look at my Relationship Pack and if you just need a bit of help getting through right now, please check out my Looking After Yourself Pack
+If you would like to work on the relationship you have with yourself while manifesting getting to a place like Gwinganna, please have a look at my Relationship Pack and if you just need a bit of help getting through right now, please check out my Looking After Yourself Pack.

 EDITED: I have been back once a year since my initial stay in 2015 and have now done 5 retreats at Gwinganna!
 All have been magical and all have been just what the naturopath ordered! ;) I have never gone into adrenal fatigue again since making myself and my health a priority and while I do fall into a slump from time to time, a yearly stay always helps to re-set and redirect me and for that I'm eternally grateful.
 I've even dragged my husband there for a weekend stay which he also loved!